 Q: Are Director’s Internships competitive?

 A: Director’s Internships are competitive, and organizations are looking for a best-fit.
 Take time to decide which organization(s) you’re most interested in, and where your skills and experience would be a good fit.
 It is highly recommended that you do background research into organizations that interest you and demonstrate that research and knowledge of the organization in your application.

 Q: How many Director's Internships can I apply for?

 A: Students are allowed to apply for up to two Director's Internships.
+If you apply to two internships, you will need to submit two unique, separate applications through CARAT.
 Applications are considered separately, and host organizations only review their applications.
 Applying for a second Director’s Internship (that may be your second choice) will not hurt your chances to obtain your first choice.
-To increase chances of being accepted into the program, we encourage students to apply to two host organizations.
+To increase chances of being accepted into the program, students are encouraged to apply to two host organizations.

 Q: How many positions are offered with each organization?

 A: In general, there is one internship per host organization.

 Q: How much is the Director’s Internship stipend?

 A: Starting in summer of 2018, all domestic Director’s Interns receive a $5000 stipend.
 While in most cases this stipend comes exclusively from the IOP, occasionally a host organization may choose to provide a stipend.
 In those cases, the IOP will provide the difference between $5000 and the host organization's stipend (ie: if a host organization provides $2000, the Director’s Intern would receive $3000 from the IOP for a total of $5000).

 International Director’s Interns receive a stipend of at least $5000, and financial awards vary by country, based on recommendations from Harvard Global Support Services.